 The Center established a self-insured medical program in 2017 covering substantially all full-time employees.
 The Center's liability has been limited by the purchase of specific (\$125,000 per claim and aggregate 125% of expected claims based on average enrollment) reinsurance.
-Expenses are recognized as incurred and totaled approximately \$1,563,403 and \$1,142,612 during 2019 and 2018, respectively.
-The Company has recorded an incurred but not reported reserve of approximately \$107,000 and \$50,000 as of December 31, 2019 and 2018, respectively, which is included in accounts payable and accrued expenses on the Center's balance sheet.
+Expenses are recognized as incurred and totaled approximately \$1,301,100 and \$1,563,403 during 2020 and 2019, respectively.
+The Center has recorded an incurred but not reported reserve of approximately \$40,000 and \$107,00 as of December 31, 2020 and 2019, respectively, which is included in accounts payable and accrued expenses on the Center's consolidated statement of financial position.